-Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing’ Lie Before Being Fired From ‘Lethal Weapon’
+Clayne Crawford Alleges Blackmail And ‘A Blatant F***ing Lie’ Before Being Fired From ‘Lethal Weapon’

 He also said that he didn’t expect they would fire him because of the importance of his role to the show.

 Clearly still upset by how things played out, Crawford says Warner Brothers has yet to reach out to him and that he didn’t even know he had been fired until he saw it on social media.
 He says he sent emails and left messages but received no response from anyone.
-He says he has no plans to watch anything on Fox networks anytime soon, not even Thursday night football.
+He says he has no plans to watch anything on Fox networks anytime soon, not even Thursday Night Football.